Candidate of Philosophy: United States

 In the United States, it is normal for graduate students working toward a doctorate to take coursework followed by examinations (known variously as candidacy examinations, comprehensive examinations or qualifiers) after which they become candidates for the doctorate.
 At a few institutions, this status is officially recognized either by a degree or some other official title.
 This is normally intended to be an interim status, prior to the award of a doctorate, not to be confused with the terminal master's degree awarded by some programs to those who leave after their candidacy examination.
-Some universities grant a Master of Philosophy degree to students who have been accepted for candidacy.
+Some universities grant a Master of Philosophy (MPhil) degree to students who have been accepted for candidacy.
+During the 1960s, the University of Toronto, University of Waterloo, Yale, and Rutgers all granted MPhil degrees to students who were ABD, while Indiana University, the University of Michigan, the University of Minnesota, along with the University of California and the University of Washington (described below) awarded the Candidate of Philosophy degree.

 University of California

+The first Candidate in Philosophy degree was first awarded at UC Berkeley in June of 1968.
 Seven of the ten University of California campuses offer the Candidate in Philosophy (C.Phil.) degree to those who have passed the candidacy exam for the PhD in some programs.
-On some campuses it is only awarded to those leaving without a master's or a doctorate.
+On some campuses it is only awarded to those leaving without a master's or a doctorate, however at UC San Diego such a practice seems forbidden.